 Ms. Yuan continues to find ways to take her piano skills further.
 She currently studies with legendary piano duo, Kenneth Broadway and Ralph Markham.
 She also studied with renowned Canadian pianist Jane Coop at University of British Columbia.
 Ms. Yuan received her Master of Music degree from the Manhattan School of Music in New York, studying with Dr. Arkady Aronov.
 She received her Bachelor of Music degree from the University of Victoria, studying with Professor Eva Solar-Kinderman.
 She studied with Christine Eschman prior to her undergraduate studies.

-Clare is currently residing in Vancouver, Canada with her husband.
-She is an active performer and she has been a frequent guest on FairChild Radio and FairChild Television discussing topics about music learning.
-She also runs her own piano studio, with the hopes of inspiring young talents to find their love for music.
+Born in Taiwan, Ms. Yuan is currently residing in Vancouver, Canada with her husband.
+She is a frequent guest on FairChild Radio and FairChild Television, where she discusses topics related to music-learning.
+She also has a busy teaching schedule, with the hopes of inspiring young talents to find their love for music.